wormhole-foundation/xdapp-book/src/development/portal/sdkjs/polygon-oasis-relayer.md

 `CHAIN_ID_OASIS` is a constant that identifies the target chain.

-`hexToUint8Array()` translates the target publickey into a wormhole public key.
+`hexToUint8Array()` translates the target public key into a wormhole public key.

 `BigNumber.from(feeWei.toString())` identifies the fee in smallest unit of the network for the relayer.